welldonestudio/welldonestudio.github.io/docs/tutorials/near/Rust/near-frontend.md

 ---
-title: Excute the Contract
+title: Excute the Contract in NEAR
-description: Execute the Contract using Universal Provider
+description: Execute the Contract in NEAR using Universal Provider
 ---

+# Exeute the Contract in NEAR using Universal Provider

 ```jsx live
 function increment() {